juxor/afaq/markdown/alinks.md

 Project to publish anarchist books.

 [
-The Anarchist Teapot - free community cafe &amp; info centre in
+The Anarchist Teapot - free community cafe & info centre in

 Name says it all!